Spanish ship Principe de Asturias (1794): Cape St Vincent

 In 1797 she was commanded by Brigadier Antonio de Escaño y García, and was part of a squadron under Teniente General José de Córdova to escort another convoy.
 After completing that mission, but before reaching Cádiz, the squadron was surprised by a sudden storm which blew them further out to sea.
-While making their way back they encountered and were defeated by a British squadron on 14 February 1797 at the Battle of Cape St Vincent, The Príncipe de Asturias had 10 killed and 19 wounded, and helped save the Spanish flagship, the Santísima Trinidad, while it was under attack by British Commodore Horatio Nelson.
+While making their way back they encountered and were defeated by a British squadron on 14 February 1797 at the Battle of Cape St Vincent.
+The Príncipe de Asturias had 10 killed and 19 wounded, and helped save the Spanish flagship Santísima Trinidad from being captured by the British.

 Trafalgar

 At the Battle of Trafalgar, she was part of the Franco-Spanish fleet and the flagship of Spanish Teniente General Federico Gravina, with Antonio de Escaño as his deputy and Brigadier Rafael Hore as the ship's captain.
 During the battle Gravina found himself attacked by three British ships.
 The main mast and mizzen were shot through, rigging and sails shot to pieces.
 Gravina's left arm was shattered by grapeshot (he died a year later from wounds he received during the battle), and seeing a looming defeat, he managed to gather ten ships around the Príncipe de Asturias which suffered 50 killed and 110 wounded.
-After the battle the ship had to be towed by the French frigate Thémis and then underwent major repairs in Cádiz.
+After the battle, the ship had to be towed by the French frigate Thémis and underwent major repairs in Cádiz.